 The most frustrating part of infertility treatment can be working out why you’re having trouble getting and staying pregnant in the first place.
 There are so many causes of infertility, and some causes we don’t fully understand yet.

-When you meet with Dr. Karande, Dr. Klipstein or Dr. Puscheck at InVia Fertility Specialists, we will take a complete medical history in order to evaluate your fertility.
+When you meet with Dr. Karande, Dr. Klipstein, Dr. Puscheck, or Dr. Luu at InVia Fertility Specialists, we will take a complete medical history in order to evaluate your fertility.
 We will ask you:

 - If you have ever had a successful pregnancy